codecapital/EnumerableVisualizer/README.md

 # EnumerableVisualizer
 Visual Studio Debugger Enumerable Visualizer without any [Serialize] attribute, using Json.
 Works only with .NET.

+**This is now in build from Visual Studio 2022 17.3 and so this project is depricated.**

 *The .NET Core support might come with [Visual Studio 2019](https://developercommunity.visualstudio.com/content/idea/351618/custom-debugger-visualizer-for-net-core-apps-in-vs.html)*.

 This is a still work in progres.
 Pretty much it is an un-edited experiment.